Spin-to-charge conversion by spin pumping in sputtered polycrystalline Bi$_x$Se$_{1-x}$: Conclusions

 \section{Conclusions}

-In summary, we show that the charge current generated by spin pumping in sputtered Bi$_x$Se$_{1-x}$ has an opposite sign to the one of Pt and is twenty times lower than in a Py/Pt reference sample.
+In summary, we show that the charge current generated by spin pumping in sputtered Bi$_x$Se$_{1-x}$ has the same sign to the one of Pt and is significantly lower than in a Py/Pt reference sample.
 By measuring the frequency dependence of the spin pumping voltage, we compare the different magnetic and interfacial properties of a Py/Bi$_x$Se$_{1-x}$ and a Bi$_x$Se$_{1-x}$/Py bilayers and observe that the effective magnetization and Gilbert damping are very different for both stacks, including a small unidirectional anisotropy in the Py in both cases.

 We then study the structural and composition of both systems by transmission electron microscopy energy-dispersive X-ray spectroscopy, finding a strong interdiffusion characteristic of Bi$_x$Se$_{1-x}$ thin films.
 The chemical composition of the magnetic layers and the interfaces are not homogeneous and, therefore, the models used to characterize the properties of the system are not valid anymore.
 These inhomogeneities in the interfaces and the films enhance the Gilbert damping constant and reduce the effective magnetization, which would lead to an incorrect estimation of the spin conversion parameters.
 Additionally, the compositional gradient in the Py layer might induce anisotropies that reduce the effective magnetization in both stacks.